‘The Buyer’ Rewind:

 Until the official go-ahead on September 3, Burgundy lacked a vineyard hierarchy in only one region – the Mâconnais.

-But now 22 climats representing 194 hectares (or 24% of the area of the PDO Pouilly-Fuissé) have been given Premier Cru appellation approval from the (INAO).
+But now 22 climats representing 194 hectares (or 24% of the area of the PDO Pouilly-Fuissé) have been given Premier Cru appellation approval from the National Institute for Appellations of Origin (INAO).
 These climats are all among four villages: Chaintré, Fuissé, Solutré-Pouilly and Vergisson, villages that only produce white wine from Chardonnay.
 READ MORE HERE.

 Copyright ©2020 L.M.
 Archer.
 All Rights Reserved.